mcb5637/BTX_CAC_Compatibility/README.md

 Installation: (requires working BTX installation)
 - Remove BTMLColorLOSMod and MechResizer from your BTX installation (as CAC and CU basically do the same)
+- update CAB
-- Update ModTek, IRBModUtils and BiggerDrops (currently you need the dll from RT, BD has no release yet)
+- Update ModTek, SimpleMechAssembly, IRBModUtils and BiggerDrops (currently you need the dll from RT, BD has no release yet)
 - Add BTX_CAC_Compatibility, overriding files